AAP announces week-long protest against Centre's Delhi ordinance | Law-Order

 AAP announces week-long protest against Centre's Delhi ordinance

-The AAP on Wednesday hit the road against the Centres ordinance on control of services in Delhi, with the party burning copies and symbolic effigies of the controversial order.
+The AAP has decided to hit the streets against the Centres ordinance on control of services in Delhi, with the party burning copies and symbolic effigies of the controversial order.

 - Country: